Greenhouse Gas (GHG) emissions

 Greenhouse gas emissions incentive

-The current scheme is a downside only scheme, which means that there is no scope for National Grid to earn revenue from venting below target but is currently penalised for any venting in excess of the target.
-The scheme value is based upon the Department of Energy and Climate Change's valuation of greenhouse gas emissions.
+The current scheme is a downside only scheme, which means that there is no scope for National Grid to earn revenue from venting below the allowance but is currently penalised for any venting in excess of the allowance.
+The scheme value is based upon the Treasury's Green Book providing government analysts with rules for valuing energy usage and greenhouse gas emissions.
 You can view our performance on this incentive by downloading our Supporting Information document.

 Pursuant to Special Condition 8D of our Licence, we have an obligation to investigate in more detail the sources and scale of the emissions caused by operating the gas transmission system.
 This includes venting from assets other than compressors.
 This obligation aims to increase the accuracy of emissions calculations for natural gas vented from a number of different vent types, including venting during the maintenance of pipelines.